 It’s Hard To Get Ingredients For Cooking

 Cooking is always one of my favorite things in the Tales series but they made it more complicated.
 There is a basic recipe that players can easily buy and find ingredients for but some others require an extra step.
-Players will need to use the ship exploration to find new recipes and ingredients for those recipes.
-The game keeps track of where you get them but you have to wait a 30 minutes to get it.
-Even then, those ingredients are RNG based so you may not get what you need.
+Players will need to use ship exploration to find new recipes and ingredients for those recipes.
+The game keeps track of where you get them but you have to wait 30 minutes to get it.
+Even then, those ingredients are RNG-based so you may not get what you need.
 As you travel to different locales foraging for the stuff in dungeons and the environment may help but I just want to buy it.

 The Battle System Is Fun But May Be Broken

 “At this point, I can probably perform Power Ranger call outs of all Eizen and Magilou’s Mystic Arts”.